 “I thought they were comfortable with what I was doing,” Pedulla said.

 It turns out Pedulla was wrong.
 Yesterday, Pedulla was among the sports staffers who were let go by USA Today.
 Others include Michael McCarthy and Tom Weir.
 The layoffs were part of USA Today restructuring its sports group.

 Pedulla was stunned, especially at the timing.
-As the paper’s horse racing writer since 1998, he was looking forward to covering I’ll Have Another’s bid for the Triple … Continue Reading
+As the paper’s horse racing writer since 1998, he was looking forward to covering I’ll Have Another’s bid … Continue Reading

 ESPN has reached an agreement with Major League Eating, in conjunction with Nathan’s Famous, Inc., that provides the network exclusive rights to televise a live, one-hour show of the Nathan’s Famous Fourth of July International Hot Dog Eating Contest each year through 2017.